National Scientist of the Philippines: Nomination and selection

-It is the task of the National Academy of Science and Technology which is composed of Filipino scientists to recommend not more than 10 scientists annually to the President of the Philippines for conferment of the rank of National Scientist.
-It is the President of the Philippines who makes the ultimate selection, which is based on "distinguished individual or collaborative achievement in science and technology."
+It is the task of the National Academy of Science and Technology, which is composed of Filipino scientists, to recommend not more than 10 scientists annually to the president of the Philippines for conferment of the rank of National Scientist.
+The president makes the ultimate selection, which is based on "distinguished individual or collaborative achievement in science and technology."

 Benefits

 Awardees are conferred the rank and title of National Scientist, with an accompanying medallion and citation.
 They are also given a financial gratuity with the amount determined by the National Academy.
-In addition, they are entitled to the same privileges enjoyed by National Artists of the Philippines, which include a monthly life pension, medical and hospitalization benefits, and a place of honor, in line with protocular precedence, at national state functions.
+They are entitled to the same privileges enjoyed by National Artists of the Philippines, which include a monthly life pension, medical and hospitalization benefits, and a place of honor, in line with protocular precedence, at national state functions.
 They are likewise by law entitled upon death to a state funeral conducted by the National Academy and the Armed Forces of the Philippines, befitting their recognized status as heroes of the Philippines.

 Roster of National Scientists

-Since 1978, there have been 44 men and women have been designated as National Scientist in the roster where 11 of them are currently living.
+Since 1978, 44 men and women have been designated as National Scientist in the roster; 11 of them are currently living.
 The most recent conferment was made to honor Romulo Davide.
-Honorees such as the Ramon Magsaysay Award recipient pediatrician Fe del Mundo, have garnered international recognition as well.
+Honorees such as the Ramon Magsaysay Award recipient pediatrician Fe del Mundo have garnered international recognition.

 As of August 2024, the National Scientists of the Philippines are: